akinwilson/kmlflow/README.md

 ## Usage

 The `examples/` folder contains `python` code where a deep learning experiment is set up and run, using the katib SDK.
-Running the examples will populate the user interface with experiemental data.
-The examples demonstrate how to set up experiments for optimisation problems face in machine learning.
+Running the examples will populate the user interface with experimental data.
+The examples demonstrate how to set up experiments for optimization problems face in machine learning.
 ```
 python examples/example1.py
 ```